This post may contain affiliate links. Read my whole disclosure here.

 You can get all the details and download the printable here: Thanksgiving Turkey Hunt.

 3. Thanksgiving traditions: Create a Thankful Tree and display it in your home

 This idea is similar to the Gratitude Jar, but it’s a little bit more crafty, and kids love it!
 At the Thanksgiving dinner, provide each family member (and guest) with a paper leaf and a pen to write down what they are thankful for.

 You can create the Thankful Tree from branches and place it on your dining table, or you can create it from paper and display it on the wall.

 Here is a list of great ideas to choose from: Top 10 Thankful Trees for Thanksgiving (created by Rhythms of Play).

 4. Thanksgiving traditions: Watch the parade

-For us, the parade has a special place in our heart because two years ago we went to New York to see it and we loved every moment of it!
-My son was only 3 years old but he enjoyed seeing all the giant balloons and I hope that we’ll get to see the parade live one more time when he gets a little older.
+For us, the parade has a special place in our heart because a few years ago we went to New York to see it and we loved every moment of it!
+My son was only 3 years old at that time, but he enjoyed seeing all the giant balloons, and I hope that we’ll get to see the parade live one more time when he gets a little older.